Startup Funding: UK in 2024 & 7 Ways to Find Funding

 Looking for startup funding UK?
 Then chances are that the thought of a startup company concocts images of modern offices in summery Silicon Valley and not the dynamic and drizzly landscape of the UK.
 However, maybe it should…

 The UK is a superb place for business.
 Firstly, the country even topped the Forbes’ ‘Top Countries for Business’ list in 2018.
 Secondly, with over 5,377 startups, the UK is a particularly glowing hub in the startup industry.
-In fact, the UK has the third highest startup effort rate in the world (via firstsiteguide.com).
+The UK has the third highest startup effort rate in the world (via firstsiteguide.com).
 There’s no lack of funds to support these businesses either: so far in 2021 UK startups have raised a total of €17.2 billion from Venture Capital funds.
 This is a new record for the country, which raised over €14 billion in 2020 (via sifted.eu).

 Startup Funding UK: Why is the UK a Thriving Hub for Startups?

 Major events such as Brexit give the impression the UK is no desirable place to found a startup.
-However, there are in fact many reasons why the UK is a great country for your startup to call home.
+However, there are many reasons why the UK is a great country for your startup to call home.
 Here are our top three reasons:

 London!